groove-x/ligath/README.md

 Mechanism
 =========

-Exported JSONs from copyright gather tool contains raw copyright text and parsed copyright notices for each Debian packages.
+Exported JSONs from `collect_apt` tool contains raw copyright text and parsed copyright notices for each Debian packages.

 The JSONs are migrated by the backend and the packages in JSONs are saved in two buckets: parsed and non-parsed.